Additional Reporting, Support Services and Other Information

-The Campus Climate and Compliance (CCAC) office is responsible for ensuring the University provides an environment for faculty, staff and students that is free from discrimination and harassment on the basis of categories including race, color national origin, gender, age, and sexual orientation/identity.
+The Office for the Prevention of Harassment and Discrimination (OPHD) is responsible for ensuring the University provides an environment for faculty, staff and students that is free from discrimination and harassment on the basis of categories including race, color, national origin, gender, age, and sexual orientation/identity.

 The Ombuds Office can be your first step, your last resort, or anything in between.
 If you wish assistance sorting through a campus-related conflict or concern, please contact us.
 The ombudsperson will listen to you concerns, serve as a sounding board, discuss you options with you, and help you get a new perspective and determine the next steps to take.
 All UC Berkeley undergraduates, graduate students, and postdoctoral appointees, as well as faculty and staff members who work with these groups.